oracle-devrel/linux-virt-labs/olvm/README.md

    ansible --version
    ```

-   The output reports the version 2.16 if everything installed correctly.
+   The output should report the version as 2.16 if everything installs correctly.

 1. Install the OCI SDK for Python